Jammy2211/PyAutoLens/docs/general/installation.rst

 Trouble Shooting
 ----------------

-Firstly, if your installation via pip raised an error, try instead using conda (or visa versa).
+Firstly, if your installation via pip raised an error, try instead creating a `Python virtual environment <https://www.geeksforgeeks.org/python-virtual-environment/>`_ first and installing it there.
+Alternatively, you could try using conda.

+If your conda build failed, then try pip!

 The libraries **numba** and **llvmlite** used for optimizing **PyAutoLens** can cause installation issues.
 If these crop up we recommend that you either try using a conda build instead of pip (or visa versa) or try to manually